biicode/docs/biicode/biicode.rst

 As you can see, the **project** contains a collection of folders.
 Take a look at them:

-*``bii`` folder contains these files:
+``bii`` folder contains these files.

 		* ``.hive.db``: contains all your project meta information.
 This file must not be manually modified or removed.
 		* ``policies.bii``: contains custom policies of the current project.
 		* ``settings.bii``: stores information about the project programming language, operating system, and other tools required for a particular project.

-*``deps`` folder is filled with your project **dependencies source code** whenever you use the ´´bii find´´ command.
+``deps`` folder is filled with your project **dependencies source code** whenever you use the ``bii find`` command.
 These files, just the ones you need, are automatically retrieved, downloaded from our servers and stored locally on your computer.

-*``blocks`` folder contains the **code of the blocks you are working on**, your source code. :ref:`blocks explanation <block_definition>`.
+``blocks`` folder contains the **code of the blocks you are working on**, your source code. :ref:`blocks explanation <block_definition>`.

-* ``build``: Contains build files such as make scripts and compiled objects.
+``build``: Contains build files such as make scripts and compiled objects.
 You can safely delete its content.

-* ``cmake``: Contains auto-generated ``CMakeLists.txt`` and other files that let you define your own cmake.
+``cmake``: Contains auto-generated ``CMakeLists.txt`` and other files that let you define your own cmake.

-* ``bin`` folder contains the executables generated from projects containing programs in languages that must be compiled.
+``bin`` folder contains the executables generated from projects containing programs in languages that must be compiled.
 You can safely delete its contents, as they will be generated with every new compilation.

 You can read in detail about the special :ref:`configuration files section <config_files>`.